saeidzebardast/all-in-one-console-api/README.md

 # All in one Console API
 This repository contains some samples of using the Console API.
-All the essential methods of Console API are included with a sample in [README.md](README.md) and [index.html](index.html).
+All the essential methods of Console API are included with a sample in [README.md](README.md).

 ----